 Give your visitors a product that fulfils their needs & they'll keep on coming back.

-Hi I'm Andy King a designer & consultant whose been working the web since 1998.
+Hi I'm Andy King a designer & consultant who's been working the web since 1998.
 With an Art & Design Degree (Fine Art specialisation Sculpture ~ 1994), published internationally and selected for exhibition added to over 14 years of interweb experience, I have long understood the primary importance of ease of use, content and a focussed User Experience.
 When the majority were claiming in 2002/2003 that a plugin ("The web will all be Flash in a few years") – would come to rule I am on record predicting a future of text led websites providing use for everyday visitors - after all web design is 95% typography.

 Web value lies within providing a succinct interface based on user needs.
 Avoiding the influence of print theory & desktop specific focus with cram it in pile it high layouts added to tiny user unfriendly text is a good way to minimise common pitfalls in web design.